bpolaszek/doctrine-native-enums/README.md

 # Doctrine Native Enums

-This library provides first-class support to [PHP Enums](https://wiki.php.net/rfc/enumerations), introduced in PHP 8.1, within your Doctrine entities.
+This library provides support to [PHP Enums](https://wiki.php.net/rfc/enumerations), introduced in PHP 8.1, within your Doctrine entities.

+⚠️ **Jan 2022: Doctrine ORM 2.11 finally introduced [native support](https://www.doctrine-project.org/2022/01/11/orm-2.11.html) for PHP 8.1 enums! 🎉**

+**This means that this bundle will soon or later be discontinued.
+Please upgrade your dependencies!**

 ## Installation